Managing and supporting your team’s mental health whilst working from home

 Video chats are a great way to keep that personal feel and pick up on non-verbal communication that can be missed from just voice or text communication – use video calls whenever you can.

 If you would check in with a work colleague in the office, make sure you continue to do this even from home.
 It’s more important than ever to remain honest and sincere in your communication with staff.
-It’s a phrase that’s being used a lot right now, but we are in this together.

 4. Explain how staff can get the support they need

 Ensure that employees are aware of the resources available for their mental health and wellbeing such as an Employee Assistance Program (EAP).
 Find out if your provider has any specific resources related to the outbreak.

 Make sure that your team knows who they can turn to internally for 1-to-1 support, or groups of staff that come together to help each other.